reactive/data-client/docs/core/api/LogoutManager.md

   <title>LogoutManager - Handling 401s and other deauthorization triggers</title>
 </head>

-Logs out when receiving a [401 (Unauthorized)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) response.
+Logs out based on fetch responses.
+By default this is triggered by [401 (Unauthorized)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) status responses.

 ## Usage